 - 2 cups chopped kale stems removed

-- 2 cups pinto beans 1 (15 ounce) can drained and rinsed
+- 15 ounces pinto beans or black beans drained and rinsed

 - 2 teaspoons fajita seasoning

 - 8 ( 8-inch) flour or corn tortillas

 - 1 cup homemade enchilada sauce or canned red enchilada sauce

 - avocado, cilantro, sour cream, tomato, etc for serving

 - Preheat Oven to 400 degrees F and grease a 7x11 baking dish with nonstick cooking spray.

 - In a large nonstick skillet, heat the oil over medium-high heat.
 Add the onion, bell pepper, and jalapeno and saute for 3-4 minutes, or until the onion just begins to soften.
 Add the fajita seasoning and minced garlic and saute for 1 minute, to lightly toast the garlic and spices.